 1. Data load using Scripts

-Traditional approach of using scripts to load data, is not suitable for bulk data load into Hadoop; this approach is inefficient and very time consuming.
+The traditional approach of using scripts to load data is not suitable for bulk data load into Hadoop; this approach is inefficient and very time-consuming.

 2. Direct access to external data via Map-Reduce application

 Providing direct access to the data residing at external systems(without loading into Hadoop) for map-reduce applications complicates these applications.
 So, this approach is not feasible.

 3. In addition to having the ability to work with enormous data, Hadoop can work with data in several different forms.
 So, to load such heterogeneous data into Hadoop, different tools have been developed.
 Sqoop and Flume are two such data loading tools.

 Next in this Sqoop tutorial with examples, we will learn about the difference between Sqoop, Flume and HDFS.